03 Jun 18. Transitions

 Common faults in upward transitions include inadequate preparation and too strong or too weak leg aids, as well as an ineffective use of the seat if the rider tips forward.
 Typical errors in downward transitions are inadequate preparation, excessive reliance on rein aids (pulling on the reins, rather than holding), leaning back instead of putting weight in the seat bones (so effectively driving the horse forward) and seat aids that are too strong, which can result in the horse hollowing its back.

 The degree of leg and rein aids needed will vary from horse to horse, and much practice is required to achieve the best possible transitions.
-An equine simulator can also be used as an additional tool to help the rider coordinate the aids and work on developing the muscles required to achieve a truly independent seat, thereby allowing the correct application of weight aids (see also Article 8: Learning weight aids).
+The EQUICISE is a fantastic training aid that can be used as an additional tool to help the rider coordinate the aids and work on developing the muscles required to achieve a truly independent seat, thereby allowing the correct application of weight aids (see also Article 8: Learning weight aids).

 Initially, while horse and rider are learning, transitions should be limited to progressive or simple changes (ie up from halt to walk, walk to trot, trot to canter and vice versa for downwards transitions).
 Once you and your horse have become proficient at these, you can progress to direct transitions, in which a pace is missed out – eg up from halt to trot or walk to canter or down from canter to walk or trot to halt.